niley1nov/pointLight/README.md

 # pointLight
-point light with shadow enable implemented in openGL, C++
+point light with shadow enable implemented in openGL and C++ External libraries have to be included.
+They are - assimp,glfw,glew,glm.